One of the realities of investing is that you generally have to pay taxes when you sell a security or mutual fund at a profit.

 This material has been provided for general informational purposes only and does not constitute either tax or legal advice.
 Although we go to great lengths to make sure our information is accurate and useful, we recommend you consult a tax preparer, professional tax advisor, or lawyer.

-This article was authored by Dan Flanagan, a financial advisor and Partner located at Canby Financial Advisors, 161 Worcester Road, Framingham, MA 01701.
+This article was authored by Dan Flanagan and Jeffrey Briskin.
+Dan is a financial advisor and Partner located at Canby Financial Advisors, 161 Worcester Road, Framingham, MA 01701.
 He offers securities and advisory services as an Investment Adviser Representative of Commonwealth Financial Network®, Member FINRA/SIPC, a Registered Investment Adviser.
-He can be reached at 508.598.1082 or [email protected]
+He can be reached at 508.598.1082 or [email protected].
+Jeffrey Briskin is Director of Marketing at Canby Financial Advisors.

 ©2020 Canby Financial Advisors